 Completing and Filing Forms 1094-C and 1095-C for ACA Information Reporting Purposes

 If you choose to use substitute forms you may, but those forms have to include all details required by both Forms 1094-C and 1095-C as well as fulfill all IRS requirements.

 Two Annual Information-reporting Requirements by The Affordable Care Act

 Every self-insured employer, health insurance issuer, government agent, and health coverage provider has to provide details on the individuals who receive MEC from them, according to Section 6055 of the International Revenue Code (IRC).
 Every large employer (the ALEs), who follow the Affordable Care Act’s pay or play mandate have to follow and report the terms and conditions of the health plan that is being afford to every full-time employee, according to Section 6056 of the IRC.

 Need additional information related to the 1094 C form or other tax forms you may have to file to the IRS when operating an LLC?
 Don’t hesitate to post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.